jdg0711/analyzing_police_activity/README.md

 **Bonus Task:** Analyze the effect of weather on policing
 - Use a second dataset to explore the impact of weather conditions on police behavior during traffic stops.
-- Practice merging and reshaping datasets
+- Merge and reshape datasets
 - Assess whether a data source is trustworthy
 - Work with categorical data